Raffaello/sdl2-hyper-sonic-drivers/README.md

 **NOTE:** It can compile also with SDL3 using the cmake option `USE_SDL3`
           (basic integration at the moment)

+**NOTE:** The project now supports also `RtAudio`.
+The `adl-example` currently uses RtAudio Mixer.
+SDL2 or 3 are mandatory and required  to build and run.

+**NOTE:** On `MSYS2`. `SDL3` is currently preferred because `std::chrono` microseconds timing is not precise at all.
+MIDI playback is still microseconds timer-based (microseconds polling) instead of interrupt/callback driven.

 reading some old files too as utility and give the capability to render them in digital format or play them in real time